kubesphere/website/content/en/blogs/faas-openfunction.md

 **Serverless computing**, commonly known as Serverless, has become a buzzword in the cloud-native field.
 It will fuel the next wave of development in cloud computing after IaaS and PaaS.
 Serverless emphasizes an architecture philosophy and service model that allows developers to focus on implementing business logics in applications rather than on managing infrastructures (e.g., servers).
 In its paper *Cloud Programming Simplified: A Berkeley View on Serverless Computing*, the University of California at Berkeley presents two key viewpoints on Serverless:

-+ Although serverful computing will be here to stay, its importance will  decrease as Serverless computing continues to mature.
++ Although server-based computing will be here to stay, its importance will decrease as Serverless computing continues to mature.
-+ Serverless computing will eventually become the paradigm of the cloud computing age, replacing the serverful computing model to a  great extent and putting an end to the Client-Server age.
++ Serverless computing will eventually become the paradigm of the cloud computing age, replacing the server-based computing model to a great extent and putting an end to the Client-Server age.

 Now, what is Serverless?